WinawerLab/sco/README.md

   pixels.User-specified, with a default value of `(300,300)`.
 First used in `stimulus.core.calc_normalized_stimulus_images`

+All the Kay2013 parameters can be a single float (in which case the same value is used for each voxel), a list/array of floats (which must be length n, in which case each voxel will use the corresponding value), or a dictionary with 1, 2 and 3 as its keys and with floats as the values (specifying the values for these parameters for voxels in areas V1, V2, and V3).

-* `Kay2013_pRF_sigma_slope`: dictionary whose keys are 1, 2, and 3 and
+* `Kay2013_pRF_sigma_slope`: float, array, or dictionary whose keys are 1, 2, and 3 and whose values give the slope of the linear relationship between the eccentricity of a pRF and its size.
+User-defined, with default value of `{1: 0.1, 2: 0.15, 3:
+  0.27}`, values from Kay2013b.
+First used in `anatomy.core.calc_Kay2013_pRF_sizes`.

-  whose values are the ?.
-User-defined, with default value of `{1:
+* `Kay2013_output_nonlinearity`: float, array, or dictionary whose keys are 1, 2, and 3 and whose values are the compressive nonlinearity constants `n` from Kay2013a for areas V1, V2, and V3.
+That is, the response is raised to this power as the final step in the model.
+User-defined, with default value of `{1: 0.18, 2:
-  0.1, 2: 0.15, 3: 0.27}`.
+  0.13, 3: 0.12}`.
 First used in
   `anatomy.core.calc_Kay2013_pRF_sizes`.

+* `Kay2013_normalization_r`: float, array, or dictionary with keys 1,
+  2, and 3.
+Value is the the normalization parameter `r` from Kay2013a, which (along with `Kay2013_normalization_s`) controls the strength of the divisive normalization step.
+User-specified with default value of `1`.
+Used in `contrast.core.calc_divisive_normalization_functions`.

-* `Kay2013_SOC_constant`: dictionary whose keys are 1, 2, and 3 and
+* `Kay2013_normalization_s`: float, array, or dictionary with keys 1,
+  2, and 3.
+Value is the the normalization parameter `s` from Kay2013a, which (along with `Kay2013_normalization_r`) controls the strength of the divisive normalization step.
+User-specified with default value of `.5`.
+Used in `contrast.core.calc_divisive_normalization_functions`.

-  whose values are the second-order contrast constant `c` from Kay et al, 2013 for areas V1, V2, and V3.
+* `Kay2013_SOC_constant`: float, array, or dictionary whose keys are 1, 2, and 3 and whose values are the second-order contrast constant `c` from Kay2013a for areas V1, V2, and V3.
 User-defined, with default value of `{1: 0.93, 2: 0.99, 3: 0.99}`.
 First used in
   `normalization.core.calc_Kay2013_SOC_normalization`.
-Currently, one
-  constant is defined per area, but this could be extended so each voxel has a separate value.

-* `Kay2013_output_nonlinearity`: dictionary whose keys are 1, 2, and 3
-  and whose values are the compressive nonlinearity constants `n` from Kay et al, 2013 for areas V1, V2, and V3.
-That is, the response is raised to this power as the final step in the model.
-User-defined, with default value of `{1: 0.18, 2: 0.13, 3: 0.12}`.
-First used in `anatomy.core.calc_Kay2013_pRF_sizes`.
-Currently, one constant is defined per area, but this could be extended so each voxel has a separate value.

-* `Kay2013_response_gain`: integer or dictionary whose keys are 1, 2,
-  and 3.
-If an integer, use the same value for every voxel and if a dictionary, each key is a label for areas V1, V2, or V3 and the value is the response gain for that voxel, paramter `g` from Kay et al, 2013.
+* `Kay2013_response_gain`: float, array, or dictionary whose keys are 1, 2, and 3.
+Value is the response gain for that voxel, paramter `g` from Kay2013a.
 User-defined, with default value of `1`.
 Used in `normalization.core.calc_Kay2013_output_nonlinearity`.

 ## Created by model